 NOTICE: In accordance with Governor Roy Cooper’s Executive Order, and to help limit the spread of COVID-19, the Imperial Centre for the Arts and Sciences will suspend public operations until further notice.
 All events and programs are canceled during this time.
-Please check our website and social media for updates.

 The Children’s Museum & Science Center features a Live Animal Gallery, Cummins Planetarium, traveling exhibits, interactive permanent exhibits, and more!

 Can you tell a meteorite from a “meteor-wrong”?
 What does it feel like to lift a can of soda on the moon?
 Want to experiment with a vapor tornado?
 Make your way around the curved wall of the Planetarium to find our Astronomy exhibits, which include colorful interactive displays on space exploration, observational and stellar astronomy, planetary sciences, math, physics, cosmology and other awesome celestial topics!

 Prepare to take flight, expand your mind, and rock out under the planetarium dome.
 Regularly-scheduled public planetarium shows are included with your museum admission.
 Learn more.

 Museum Birthday Parties are available for kids of all ages.
 Entertaining and engaging party themes include Plantarium Party (4 and up), Fossil Finds (5 and up), Animal Tracks (5 and up), and Ooey-Gooey (5 and up).
 Birthday parties are scheduled by reservation only.
 Reservations must be made at least two weeks in advance.
 Call (252) 972-1266 for information including program fees, or to make a reservation.